 Trigger Name Meaning CANNOT_SEND A local error occurred while NerveCenter was trying to send an SNMP message.
 ERROR An SNMP or ICMP request did not result in a valid response.
 After firing the ERROR trigger, NerveCenter fires a second trigger that indicates the specific nature of the error.
 ICMP_ERROR Indicates an ICMP error.
 The ICMP_ERROR trigger contains the ICMP/IP fields from the error message.
 ICMP_TIMEOUT NerveCenter sent an ICMP ping to a node and did not receive a response.
 This trigger generally indicates that the node in question is down.
 NerveCenter uses the number of retries and retry interval specified on the SNMP tab in the Administrator.
-Refer to the Managing NerveCenter guide for details.
+Refer to Specifying SNMP Poll Intervals for NerveCenter in Managing NerveCenter for details.
 ICMP_UNKNOWN_ERROR NerveCenter sent an ICMP ping to a node and received an invalid response.
 This trigger is no longer used except for the purpose of backward compatibility with version 3.5.
 We recommend you use it sparingly in the current version.

+TABLE 5-4.
+Built-In Triggers (Continued)

-INFORM_CONNECTION_DOWN A NerveCenter Inform host connection with OVPA is down.
-INFORM_CONNECTION_UP A NerveCenter Inform host connection with OVPA was down but is now back up.
+Trigger Name Meaning INFORM_CONNECTION_DOWN A NerveCenter Inform host connection with OVPA or paserver is down.
+INFORM_CONNECTION_UP A NerveCenter Inform host connection with OVPA or paserver was down but is now back up.
 INFORMS_LOST The number of NerveCenter Informs that were unacknowledged and lost, usually while the inform host connection with OVPA was down.
 NET_UNREACHABLE Indicates that the IP routing layer could not find a route to the network containing the polled node, usually because at least one router was down.
 This trigger indicates nothing about the status of the node.
 This trigger can be issued only if you have a router between the workstation running NerveCenter and the polled node.

-Table 4-4.
-Built-In Triggers

-Trigger Name Meaning NODE_UNREACHABLE Indicates that the IP routing layer could not find a route to the destination node.
+NODE_UNREACHABLE Indicates that the IP routing layer could not find a route to the destination node.
 This trigger indicates nothing about the status of the node.
 This trigger can be issued only if you have a router between the workstation running NerveCenter and the polled node.
 PORT_UNREACHABLE NerveCenter sent a message to a node, and there was no response from the port to which the message was sent.
 RESPONSE NerveCenter sent an SNMP message and received a valid response from the agent on the destination node.
 SNMP_AUTHORIZATIONERR An SNMP v3 authorization error caused because there is a mismatch between one or all of the rows of vacmAccessTable and the packet.
-Reasons include: context name mismatch (vacmAccessScontextPrefix); security model is not used (vacmAccessSecurityModel); incorrect security level (vacmAccessSecurityLevel); unauthorized to read the MIB view for the SNMP context (vacmAccessReadViewName); unauthorized to write to the MIB view for the SNMP context (vacmAccessWriteViewName); unauthorized to notify the MIB view for the SNMP context (vacmAccessNotifyViewName) SNMP_BADVALUE NerveCenter tried to set the value of an attribute in a MIB, but the value it supplied was inappropriate for the attribute.
-The value may have been of the wrong type, of the wrong length, or invalid for some other reason.
-SNMP_DECRYPTION_ERROR The SNMP v3 engine dropped packets because they could not be decrypted.
-The 32-bit counter, usmStatsDecryptionErrors , is greater than zero.
-SNMP_ENDOFTABLE NerveCenter fires SNMP_ENDOFTABLE when it finds no more rows while performing an SNMP walk of a MIB table.
-For example, you could walk IfTable to determine the number of DSO interfaces a node contains.
-SNMP_GENERR A GetRequest, GetNextRequest, or SetRequest failed for some unknown reason (general error).
+Reasons include: context name mismatch (vacmAccessContextPrefix); security model is not used (vacmAccessSecurityModel); incorrect security level (vacmAccessSecurityLevel); unauthorized to read the MIB view for the SNMP context (vacmAccessReadViewName); unauthorized to write to the MIB view for the SNMP context (vacmAccessWriteViewName); unauthorized to notify the MIB view for the SNMP context (vacmAccessNotifyViewName)

-Table 4-4.
-Built-In Triggers (continued)
+TABLE 5-4.
+Built-In Triggers (Continued)